Responsible Corporate Governance Our strategy & economic success

 > further EVVA photovoltaic systems

 An underground garage with several e-charging stations, a ground floor, 3 floors and an attic floor were built on an approx. 650 m² footprint area.
-"We were thus creating new production areas of around 4,000 m² with space to produce our new product innovations and manufacture existing solutions more efficiently," says Michael Kiel, EVVA Group Division Manager Operations & Quality Management.
+All in all, EVVA created new production areas of around 4,000 m² with space to produce our new product innovations and manufacture existing solutions more efficiently.

 • The new EVVA building in Tišnov